Last Updated on June 12, 2023 by Luke Feldbrugge

 American Home Remodeling Trend

 If the pandemic taught us anything about homeownership needs, it is that sometimes you need to reevaluate your space to fit your changing needs.
-Americans spent over $353 billion remodeling their spaces in the first quarter of 2021, according to figures reported by Statista.
+Americans spent over $418 billion remodeling their spaces in the third quarter of 2022, according to figures reported by Statista.
 This upward trend has been in place since 2015 and shows no sign of changing.